ERobishaw/coleslaw/README.md

-Coleslaw is an OData query creator written for Angular 4.
+Coleslaw is an OData query creator.